Important Notice: Disruption Due to Microsoft Computer Issues

 Freight & Trade Alliance (FTA) and the Australian Peak Shippers Association (APSA) continue to be in contact with DP World senior management in terms of thy latest information on the Protected Industrial Action (PIA) impacting their container terminals nationally.

-DP World have outlined advice received from the Maritime Union of Australia (MUA) division of the Construction, Forestry, Maritime, Mining and Energy Union (CFMMEU) in terms of work bans and stoppages associated with the PIA for the period Monday 18 December to Sunday 31 December 2023.
+DP World have outlined advice received from the Maritime Union of Australia (MUA) division of the Construction, Forestry, Maritime, Mining and Energy Union (CFMMEU) in terms of work bans and stoppages associated with the PIA for the period Monday 29 January to Saturday 10 February 2024.

 These bans & stoppages continue to significantly impact our services, and we appreciate your understanding and flexibility during this period.
 Our team is committed to minimising disruptions and ensuring the smoothest operations possible.
 We will keep you updated on any further developments.